ayortanli/ToDoApp/ToDoAppServer/Readme.md

 #ToDo App Server
 Spring Boot Based ToDo Application Backend Project

-This application is implemented for using in Proof of Concept (POC) works in scalable environment.
+This application is implemented for using in Proof of Concept (POC) works.
 It includes basic crud operations for simple ToDo task list.

 Service;